thedefside/journey_to_valhalla/README.md

 # Description
-I know there are already a lot of mod packs out there.
 The goal of this set up is to simply complete the game without straying too far from vanilla.

 # Nexus Requirements
 [Recipe Customization](https://www.nexusmods.com/valheim/mods/1245?tab=files) is required to be installed from Nexus Mods.
 If you don't install this, you won't see the new weapons!